epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 [This report](https://drive.google.com/file/d/136RcsLOSECm4ZoLJSORpeM3RLaUdCTVe/view) of a successful deployment can also help check that MIP Local is behaving correctly.

 The PostgresRAW-UI can be validated following this <a href="https://drive.google.com/open?id=0B5oCNGEe0yovNWU5eW5LYTAtbWs">test protocol</a>.
-PostgresRAW-UI should be accessible locally at `http://localhost:31555`.
+PostgresRAW-UI should be accessible locally at `http://localhost:31555`; it requires LDSM credentials to access the local data (see next section).